edgedb/edgedb/docs/edgeql/funcops/string.rst

 ----------

-.. eql:operator:: LIKE: V LIKE P or V NOT LIKE P
+.. eql:operator:: LIKE: str LIKE str -> bool

-    :optype V: str or bytes
-    :optype P: str or bytes
-    :resulttype: bool
+                        str NOT LIKE str -> bool

     Case-sensitive simple string matching.